pbjorklund/pbjorklundblog/content/posts/ponder-sources-and-intent.md

 series:
   - Musings
 ---

-Politics is tricky business.
 There's this expectation for politicians and any person in a position of authority (or dare we say “influence”) to guide the general public through complex issues.

 But here's the thing - most of us don't have the bandwidth to really get into the nitty-gritty of every topic.
 So, we lean on these conduits for clarity.
 However, this reliance has a downside: it's a small step from being guided to being manipulated.